 Learn how to use the Accountant's Copy in QuickBooks Desktop.

-The Accountant's Copy feature in QuickBooks Desktop allows accountants and clients to work on a company file at the same time.
+The Accountant's Copy feature in QuickBooks Desktop lets accountants and clients to work on a company file at the same time.
 The Accountant's Copy is seamlessly transferred between accountants and clients without the need to email bulky files.

 Rather than saving the Accountant’s Copy file on your computer or thumb drive, the Accountant's Copy feature transfers files between accountants and clients through Intuit servers.

 The following process illustrates the Accountant's Copy feature workflow:

 - The client creates an Accountant's Copy to send to the accountant for review and editing.
 The client can continue to work on current items in the working file (.QBW).

 - QuickBooks Desktop saves the Accountant’s Copy as an export file (.QBX) to the Intuit server.